NeuroSainteAnne/OrthancAI/README.md

 - *ModuleLoadingHeuristic* defines how the modules are named and searched (using wildcards)
 - *AutoRemove* defines if files are deleted after being processed
+- *AutoReloadEach* defines the frequency (in seconds) at which all the modules will be checked for update.
+Note that this check will also be performed at each image reception, but autoreload could improve performance if module loading is slow.
+Set to 0 to deactivate

 ### Configure OrthancAI modules